ADimeo/MensaQueueBot/README.md

     - Start the proxy service, e.g. with `ngrok http 8080` in a second shell
     - Tell telegrams servers with `curl -F "url=[url ngrok displays to you]/[string you set as MENSA_QUEUE_BOT_PERSONAL_TOKEN/"  "https://api.telegram.org/bot[your MENSA_QUEUE_BOT_PERSONAL_TOKEN/setWebhook"`
         - So if your token is `ABCDE` the final request is to `https://api.telegram.org/botABCDE/setWebhook`
-6. In the same shell where you set the environment variables run `go run main.go telegram_connector.go db_connector.go storage.go changelog_db_connector.go db_utilities.go internetpoints_db_connector.go`
+6. In the same shell where you set the environment variables run `go run .`

 ## Deployment